ebraun68/RYcode/README.md

 NOTE:
   The filelist, authority file, and outfile prefix can be passed to program in any order if you run the program using the following flags:
-     -l for listfile
+     -l for filelist
      -a for authority file
      -o for outfile prefix
   Like this:
   $ simple_concat.pl -a=<authority> -l=<filelist> -o=<outfile>
 exiting...
 ```

+The default order for the command line arguments is filelist, authority file, and then
+outfile prefix.
+However, these arguments can be passed in any order if you indicate the
+arguments using -l=<filelist>, -a=<authority>, and -o=<outfile>

-Filelist:
+###### Filelist:

 The filelist is a list of all individual files to concatenate.
-The files should be
+The files should be in
-in sequential relaxed phylip format, with the sequences on a single line.
-Taxon names
+sequential relaxed phylip format, with the sequences on a single line.
+Taxon names should
-should not include whitespace.
+not include whitespace.
 An example of this format follows:

 ```
 5    42